ne290154/Add-Heading/README.md

 This extension adds a heading to selected line.

+Press the shortcut to convert the string to a heading.

 Use any languages in the **Brackets 1.14**.

 ## How to use
-Click the line you want to add a heading.
+Click the line in the cord you want to add a heading.

 Both selected text and unselected text are acceptable.